sestevao/gameplay/README.md

 <b style="color: white">Game</b><b style="color: red">Play</b> allows you to **SignIn** authenticating with Discord.
 You can schedule a game and invite your friend by sharing a **link**.
 In order to invite people you need to be a server owner.
 So, you need create your own server on Discord.
 It has **SignIn** and **SignOut** functionalities.

+Application built on the React Native track from Next Level Week NLW#06 from @rocketseat during April 19-25, 2021.

 ![cover](.github/cover.png?style=flat)

 ## 🛠️ Features